Samsung/tizen-docs/docs/application/dotnet/guides/sensors/device-sensors.md

 <a name="proximity"></a>

-## Proximity Sensor
+## Proximity sensor

 The proximity sensor detects the presence of nearby objects in close proximity to the sensor.
 It can be used to measure the distance between nearby objects and the device.

 As an example use case, the proximity sensor can be used to lock or unlock the device screen.
-When the device user holds the device to their ear, the proximity sensor detects the user as an object, and automatically locks the device screen.
+When the device user holds the device to their ear, the proximity sensor detects the user as an object and automatically locks the device screen.
 When the user moves the device away from their ear to input data, the proximity sensor determines that there are no nearby objects, and unlocks the screen.

 The following table lists the measurement data that the proximity sensor provides.